 The structure of your organization and the industry it inhabits are both going to have a lot of say in the banking partner that’s right for you.

 Some online banking accounts are geared towards startups, sole proprietors, and freelancers.
-A few, such as Radius Bank, have offerings specifically for industries such as nonprofits.
+A few, such as LendingClub Bank, have offerings specifically for industries such as nonprofits.

 Novo is targeted towards entrepreneurs and freelancers of all stripes with their handy software integrations with Quickbooks and Stripe along with their personalized banking services.
 Radios offers escrow services in case your business requires more intensive money distributive needs.